 Map number 23 (you can also get Kinpu, Mizugaki, Ryokami, Kumotori, and Daibosatsu).
 Description number 67

-I hiked Kobushi in the summer of 2017.
+I hiked Kobushi July 8-9, 2017.
 The plan was to hike up to the Kobushi hut and tent camp, then hike back down in the morning.
 I parked at the free lot located at 35.863010, 138.754676.
-There are a lot of people here because of the Nishizawa Gorge hike, but I wasn’t here for that.
+There are a lot of people here because of the Nishizawa Gorge hike, which I hear is nice, but I wasn’t here for that.
 There are two routes up, I didn’t know which was better, but one had a water crossing so I figured I’d take it so I can have a chance to fill up.

 After you get off of the Nishizawa Gorge trail, the trail to Kobushi is very steep.
 For the next couple of hours, nothing but uphill hiking.
 I crossed a refreshing river, but didn’t immediately see the trail on the other side, but I new from my map that I was paralleling it.
 When I got to a dam that I couldn’t pass, I climbed up the embankment to get to the trail again.